Do You Qualify?

-- Before your lender approves your loan, part of the procedure is to have a counselling session with an FHA-approved counselor.
-The counselor will ensure that you have the reverse mortgage information you require on your fingertips.
+- Before your lender approves your loan, part of the procedure is to have a counselling session with an FHA-approved counsellor.
+The counsellor will ensure that you have the reverse mortgage information you require on your fingertips.
 They will also ensure that you know your alternatives and make an informed decision on whether it is right for you

 - In the first year of taking out a reverse mortgage, you can only access 60% of your approved loan amount (or the amount needed to pay off your existing mortgage plus 10%, whichever is higher).
 After the first year, you can then have access to the outstanding amount – this is to motivate you not to pull away from your equity4 too soon

 - Reverse mortgage providers are not allowed to have you purchase other loans or financial products, as a condition of your mortgage

 - All providers have to finish a financial assessment of prospective mortgagors and analyse income against expenses.
 If the percentage shows that you may have some issues when it comes to paying recurring taxes, insurance, or other mortgage obligations, you may have to put aside cash from your mortgage to settle your financial commitments

 - Moreover, the federal law offers you three business days after loan closing to change your mind and cancel your reverse mortgage.
 Lenders are not permitted to charge you interest during this period

 Even though the FHA’s rules and protocols for the reverse mortgage5 schemes may seem stringent to some, they are intended to have your best interests in mind and are genuinely beneficial to you as a borrower.
 They’re meant to encourage you to use this incredible financial tool as part of an intelligent retirement planning policy, which in turn coagulates the overall strength of the reverse mortgage.

 If you need to know more about reverse mortgage, be sure to click here and see how much equity you can release and chat with an agent.